Avocarrot/stormer/README.md

 store._set = function(obj) {
     // Use obj to create or update the entry in the db of choice
     // Returns a Promise
-    // Resolve the promise with an empty value
+    // Resolve the promise with the set obj
 };
 ```